 The Center for the Advancement of Instruction in Quantitative Reasoning (CAIQR) was established by the Office of the Chancellor in Fall 2016 as recommended by the Academic Senate of the California State University Quantitative Reasoning Task Force (QRTF).
 CAIQR is tasked to continuously support the high-quality instruction and curriculum in the high schools, community colleges, and public universities that will better serve the state of California and the U.S. It also will highlight strategies to enhance the skills of CSU students in quantitative reasoning that they will rely on after graduation.

-The California State University is committed to ensuring that all Californians have the opportunity to earn a high quality college degree.
-The CSU is investigating a recommendation that would require incoming high school students, beginning with the entering freshman class of 2026, to complete one year of quantitative reasoning.
-This requirement could be fulfilled by coursework in mathematics, science or an elective course with a quantitative reasoning foundation.
+The California State University (CSU) is committed to ensuring that all Californians have the opportunity to earn a high-quality college degree.
+The CSU made a recommendation to the Board of Trustees that would require incoming high school students, beginning with the entering freshman class of 2027, to complete one year of quantitative reasoning.
+This requirement could be fulfilled by coursework in mathematics, science, or an elective course with a quantitative reasoning foundation.
 This recommendation, originally proposed by CSU faculty, is supported by a growing body of research linking quantitative reasoning preparation with college success, especially benefitting low-income and historically underrepresented students.
 Additional quantitative reasoning preparation expands opportunities for all students—especially underrepresented minority students—to pursue degrees in the Science, Technology, Engineering, and Mathematics (STEM) fields, areas where these students are disproportionally underrepresented.